kiehozero/Focloir/README.md

 was originally taken by the writers of the [My Name is Ola](http://www.mynameisola.com/en) blog.
 - Black Horse [photo](https://www.robinsonsbrewery.com/pubs/black-horse-preston/) courtesy of RobinsonsBrewery
 - Long Hall [photo](https://suitcasemag.com/articles/best-pubs-dublin)
+- The photos I uploaded when creating new pubs were all sourced from [Google Maps](https://maps.google.com/).

 ### Acknowledgements